amtega/ansible_role_git_clone/README.md

 This is an [Ansible](http://www.ansible.com) role to clone a git repository.

+The role can work in coordination with [amtega.gitlab_fork](https://galaxy.ansible.com/amtega/gitlab_fork) role to support pull of the upstream/master into the cloned project.
+See role variables for details.

 ## Role Variables

 A list of all the default variables for this role is available in `defaults/main.yml`.